Trustworthy alternative

 Estate, end-of-life, and beneficiary workflow

 Trustworthy has structured workflows around advance directives, powers of attorney, beneficiary designations, and the "what happens if I'm gone" planning surface.
-KeptWell does none of that — we are not a legacy planning hub, deliberately.
+KeptWell does none of that.
+We are not a legacy planning hub, deliberately.
 For families building or maintaining an estate plan, or organizing the documents an executor will eventually need, Trustworthy is purpose-built for that work and KeptWell isn't trying to be.

 A durable free tier with broad scope

 Trustworthy's free plan gives you 2GB of storage and the core organization features across every document category they support.
-That's a real, lasting free product — not a trial.
+That's a real, lasting free product, not a trial.
 KeptWell is free today too, but our scope is intentionally narrower; we don't try to be the place for non-medical documents.
 If you want one free home for everything from your passport to your healthcare directive, Trustworthy's free tier is a legitimate option that ours isn't trying to replace.

 Common questions